Medical Innovations Incubator

 Our experience shows: Especially for founders, knowledge and skills of the so-called Entrepreneurship Essentials and common methods, such as Business Model Canvas, Design Thinking or Lean Launchpad, are essential, but in order to become successful, medtech startups need additional know-how.
 Similar challenges are faced by already established corporates, which want to bring an innovation outside the current strategic focus to the market, as well as corporates that want to develop a new business area in this industry.

-In recent years, we have therefore developed our approach: Through the 4C concept and the Regulatory Thinking® method we enable medical innovations!
-This approach serves as the starting point for our diverse offerings for startups and corporates, but also for the cooperation with investors, academia, and municipalities.
+In recent years, we have therefore developed our approach: Through the 4C concept and the 4C Business Modelling method we enable medical innovations!
+This approach serves as the starting point for our diverse offerings for startups and corporates, but also for the cooperation with investors and academia.

 4C Concept